ChainSafe/web3-circle-libs/packages/circle-sdk-setup/README.md

-# Circle Console Setup
+# ChainSafe Circle Console Setup CLI Tool

-CLI tool for setting up Circle Console configuration.
+ChainSafe CLI tool to generate and register the entity secret for Circle's Dev Controlled Wallets.
 This tool helps you generate and configure the necessary secrets and environment variables to work with Circle Developer-Controlled Wallets.

 ## Usage